becomingplural/GBS_PlatformerPlus/docs/README.md

 ## Platformer Plus Level Settings

 Platformer+ includes several options for changing how game elements operate.
-Some of these have been pulled out into two other complementary plugins, PlatformerCamera and PlatformerPlusGravity.
+Some of these have been pulled out into two other complementary plugins, **PlatformerCamera** and **PlatformerPlusGravity**.
 These are designed to work with Platformer+, but can also be removed if you don’t need them.
 These settings have been organized into a separate settings window to make them easier to adjust.

 ![image](https://user-images.githubusercontent.com/51967950/213941314-9e473412-b2f1-4006-a916-81cb98595103.png)